Just What Happens at an Arbitration?

 Securities arbitrations are conducted in the same manner that a court trial is held, without some of the formalities.
 There are opening statements, first by the attorney for the claimant (typically a customer) and then by the respondents (the broker and/or his firm).
-The openings are followed by introduction of evidence, again, first by the claimant, then by the respondents, rebuttal cases, and closing arguments.
+The openings are followed by the introduction of evidence, again, first by the claimant, then by the respondents, rebuttal cases, and closing arguments.
 While arbitration hearings follow the format of a trial, the setting is quite different.
 The hearings are typically held in a conference room at the offices of the sponsoring organization, with the parties sitting around a large table, or series of tables pushed together.
 The arbitrators sit at the head of the table, with the parties and counsel seated on opposite sides.

 The hearings are recorded at FINRA by a tape recorder, although a party can arrange for a court reporter, at his own expense, provided he makes a copy of the transcript available to the arbitrators.

 Evidence is introduced through the testimony of witnesses.
-In the typical customer-broker case, the customer testifies about his relationship with the broker, and, during his testimony, introduces documents which he believes support his case.
+In the typical customer-broker case, the customer testifies about his relationship with the broker, and, during his testimony, introduces documents that he believes support his case.
 While the broker’s attorney is not typically permitted to ask questions of the claimant until he finishes his “direct” examination, counsel can interpose objections to the testimony, and is typically permitted to ask questions of the witness regarding documents that he attempts to offer into evidence.

 The claimant’s attorney is then offered the opportunity to “re-direct”, to ask the customer questions again, but this time he is limited to the topics covered by cross-examination.
 When that is complete, respondents’ counsel can “re-cross”, again limited to the scope of re-direct, This continues until there are no further questions of the witness.